-Although there are many options, Google AdWords is one of the best.
+Although there are many options, Google Ads is one of the best.
 By showing ads to people who are actively searching for what you offer, you can increase the amount of site visitors that are actually interested in becoming customers.
 This is much more proactive than simply hoping that they find your site on your own.

 Did you overhear a recent golfer raving about your course?
 Make sure you encourage him or her to rate your golf course online.
 Many golfers take great stock in what other golfers say about a course, because they offer expert, unbiased opinions.